ValeP314/pp5-tangled-treasure/README.md

 * Profile page:
   * The Profiles app was created and the webpage loaded fine when accessing from the url in early stages of development.
   * The profile page was updated to reflect the username, and it worked fine.
+  * When making a purchase, it is possible to save the address, phone number and all relevant info clicking on a checkbox.
+The featuee has been tested deleting all info and then selecting the box, and the address was updated.
+  * The order history displays a list of all orders, showing order number, date, items and total price.
+There is a link in the order number that brings back to the full success page that displays all info, and works fine.
+  * When attempting a new order, the info saved are displayed in the form correctly.
+I tested many changes, and they were all updated promptly.
 * When signing in as a regular user:
   *
 * When signing in as an Admin: